delaware19/team-2/rise-up/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running on windows only if you want to test on mac you must download ngrok from https://ngrok.com/
+A step by step series of examples that tell you how to get a development env running on windows only

-Make sure you get your accountSid and authToken and your twilio number from the console page at Twilio, and change it in the consts in the app.js - side note once I get time I will make sure that process.env will work for the codes so that you only have to edit configs.

 This is for a local enviorment to run the code